stackbit-projects/magical-tomato-bdb2a/content/_index.md

     reviews:
       - author: Dr Tracy K. DVM - Practice owner / Veterinarian
         avatar_alt: Eric Widget's photo
+        content: >-
+          Unique features including texting

+          which make the most of

+          communicating with your clients.

+          So glad I chose this veterinary software for my new clinic.
+Has been vital for client satisfaction!
       - author: Parsley Montana
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo